AveesLab/sea-me-hackathon-2023/README.md

 # SEA:ME@Korea 2023 Summer Hackathon<br>

 During this hackathon, your mission is to develop a new digital instrument cluster system based on our baseline implementation in this repository.
 We'll provide you an Nvidia Jetson TX 2 embedded board that is the final target system.
 However, the instrument cluster can run on Intel/AMD CPU-based Ubuntu Linux distributions.
 If you use a Windows laptop, you have to install VMware and Ubuntu Linux as a guest operating system.
-We provide a preconfigured VMware image that includes all the libraries, tools, and source codes ready for the hackathon.
+We provide a preconfigured VMware image that includes all the libraries, tools, and source codes ready for the hackathon in the following link:

 - [VMware Ubuntu image](https://github.com/AveesLab/sea-me-hackathon-2023/blob/master/VMware%20Ubuntu%20image/README.md)<br>

-If you want to use a native Ubuntu Linux environment, you have to install (i) vsomeip, (ii) CommonAPI, and (iii) QT5.
+Otherwise, if you want to use a native Linux environment, you have to install (i) vsomeip, (ii) CommonAPI, and (iii) QT5.
 Please follow the instructions below to prepare your development environment:
 <!---
 ## Contents
 - [Step 1: Install OpenJDK Java 8](#step-1-install-openjdk-java-8)